 - Scalability: Using microservices, scalability becomes easier and it can be driven at a granular level allowing efficient system optimization and organization.
 Resources are optimally used and deployed based on the needs of a smaller component.

 - Independent team assignment: Microservices are built and deployed by independent teams with specific capabilities.
-This model helps in scaling and fulfilling availability requirements of business critical services.
+This model helps in scaling and fulfilling the availability requirements of business-critical services.

 Microservices – Costs Involved